Perennials

 Siberian flag. ± 70 cm. high perennial, flowering in June/July.
 Flowers smaller then Iris germanica, but the plants are more vigorous and gives more flowers.
 This iris also likes a sunny spot.
 Hardiness zone 5-8. -

-Iris sibirica 'Caesar's Brother'
+Iris sibirica 'Colonel Mustard'

-Iris sibirica 'Golden Edge'
+Iris sibirica 'Dear Delight'

-Iris sibirica 'Harpswell Happiness'
+Iris sibirica 'Jerry Murphy'

 Iris sibirica 'Lemon Veil'